 Medical fitness for duty guidelines have been developed for a number of medical conditions that are both prevalent in the population and represent a significant potential risk to safe railway operations.
-These medical fitness for duty guidelines take into consideration the occupational requirements of Safety Critical Positions in the Canadian railway industry.
+These medical fitness for duty guidelines take into consideration the occupational requirements of Safety Critical Positions in the Canadian railway industry and, where applicable, implement a medical risk threshold of 2% per year for sudden non-fatal incapacitating events or for sudden death due to a medical condition.
 They are a resource for a Railway's Chief Medical Officer and Health Services Department, physicians, nurses, specialists and medical consultants, and other treatment providers when considering the medical fitness for duty of an individual occupying a Safety Critical Position.